hirano-vm4/coinrate/README.md

-## mycrypto
+## mcoinrate

 日本語の README は README(JP).md を確認してください

-mycrypto is a command-line tool that allows you to easily access detailed trading data and market transaction information of the entire cryptocurrency market right from your terminal.
+coinrate is a command-line tool that allows you to easily access detailed trading data and market transaction information of the entire cryptocurrency market right from your terminal.
 It enables access to a wide range of data, including real-time price fluctuations, market trends, and vital statistical information for each cryptocurrency.

 This tool facilitates quick and efficient information gathering.
 It supports approximately 2400 different cryptocurrency assets, and you can search for any asset not displayed at the top by using the Ticker search.